Posted 7th June 2021

 One of the key metrics of becoming ‘frail’ is a test of an individual’s walking speed.
 In science this is called “Gait Speed”, and once yours falls below a given threshold – you’ve become frail.
 That vision of being stooped, old, weak – and perhaps most importantly ‘dependent’ – becomes a reality.

 You can walk.

 Best of all, you’ll be training that Gait Speed.
-And your body, as it completes a task is designed to complete, becomes stronger and rejuvenated.
+And your body, as it completes a task it is designed for, becomes stronger and rejuvenated.

-By building a health walking habit, you are fighting off the future of frailty, with a simple, free and easy to complete activity.
+By building a healthy walking habit, you are fighting off the future of frailty, with a simple, free and easy-to-complete activity.
 Each day that you walk, you’ll get stronger, be able to go further, and with time, will be able to walk faster, and achieve aerobic level heart-rate training, known to have a whole host of additional benefits which will improve your health.

-So, if like many people, visiting DoNotAge looking to improve their health span with the support of a wide range of supplements to support their health journey, you should come away from this post with a new appreciation for the simple act of taking a step – one after another.
+So, if like many people, visiting DoNotAge looking to improve their health span with the support of a wide range of supplements to support their health journey, you should come away from this post with a new appreciation for the simple act of taking a step.

 Walking.
 It’s where you should start your exercise journey.
 Don’t make it hard, keep it simple, keep it free.
 Get outside, hopefully with a mate, and get those legs pumping.

 If you have any questions, please contact firstname.lastname@example.org